utybo/Servine/README.md

 ✅ Fully supported | 🔧 Can be optionally enabled | 🟡 Partially supported | ❌ Not supported | 🤷‍♂️ Not applicable

-1. These files can be given, but not all features are supported -- refer to the table to know which ones are.
+1. These files can be parsed, but not all features are supported -- refer to the table to know which ones are.
 2. Only status codes 302, 301, 404 and 200 are supported.
-3. The post-url `*` is supported, by the `:splat` placeholder is not.
+3. The post-url `*` is supported, but the `:splat` placeholder is not.
 4. Parsed as a regular string -- not exposed in any particular way.
 This is not actively tested and will be at a later date.

 ## `redirects-parser`